bingli8899/Oenothera-organensis-paper/README.md

 floral trait + phenology dataset: https://www.dropbox.com/s/a5k0eduj0dp6z5c/2020_Oenothera_Phenology.csv?dl=1

 The folder "genetics" contains the microsatellite data and results.
+The two excel files correspond to the two dataset -- 1) all populations separately; 2) pooling data into two major populations.

 Further questions should communicate with bli283@wisc.edu or bingli8899@gmail.com